S+C Partners Website

 Old landing page of S+C Partners' website displaying within the screen of a Macbook Pro

-Simplifying the old, hairy information architecture
+Simplifying the information architecture

 New sitemap created for S+C Partners' website, simplifying their old architecture into 5 main branches

-Filling in the branding gaps next
+Filling in the branding gaps

 Our team’s research uncovered some bigger issues, such as gaps in branding strategy and vision.
 I needed to help fill these in first.